kareemabogazala/riscv-emulator/README.md

 ## 💻 Running C Programs

-You can now compile and run C programs directly on the emulator using the helper script:
+You can now compile and run C programs directly on the simulator using the helper script:

 bash scripts/build_and_run.sh path/to/program.c